ResourceDataInc/Centroid/dot-net/README.md

 }
 ```

-.NET applications can consume this JSON configuration using Centroid's .NET API.
+With Centroid's API, .NET applications can then use the configuration values in this JSON.

 ### .NET API